NateEag/Actions/readme.txt

 To ensure it serves this purpose, when you create an action directory, symlink it from here.
 If for some reason you have standalone action lists, symlink it from here.

-That isn't hard to do, but there should be a command-line script that does it for you.
-This does not yet exist.
+That isn't hard to handle manually, but it's easier with a script.
+A very primitive one has been written, and lives at bin/actions.py.
+It doesn't even have a usage statement yet - the 'setup' command will set up your environment for using the script, while the 'mkdir' command will create an action directory that is symlinked from the actions directory.

 In theory, the actions directory should enable the creation of tools that rely on access to all actions.